lepropst/piglet-pack-site/content/home/welcome-message_01.md

   name: Elias Rangel
 ---

-## Piglet Pack is the name given to my personal site because it represents an important aspect of my life: animals!
+## Piglet Pack is the name given to my personal site because it represents an important aspect of my life: my animals and family.
+I chose it as the name of my site simply because of its uniqueness and how it accurately represents the way I view my local community